George Juskalian: Oflag IX-A/Z in Rotenburg, Germany

 The tunnel was about 3 feet (1 m) high by 3 feet (1 m) wide.
 Lighting in the tunnel was provided by makeshift candles.
 The prisoners used improvised digging tools and shovels that were constructed from British biscuit cans and their handles made from the wooden slats of their beds.
 The tins were also used to create a pipe for fresh air to funnel through the tunnel with the assistance of a hand-cranked fan at the entrance of the tunnel.
 A sled, made of wooden slats with a tine base to make it slide easily over the earthen tunnel floor, was used to haul the sandbags.
 Juskalian described the method that was used to dispose the sand: "The method used to conceal the sand was ingenious.
 The sand was poured into burlap bags made surreptitiously from Red Cross parcel wrappings then passed rapidly along a makeshift fire brigade line through the building and up into the attic.
 There it was dumped between the outer and inner walls where there was a wide space for insulation.
 Literally tons of sand could be disposed of there before the space would be filled."

 Before the tunnel had been completed, the American POWs were transferred to Oflag 64 in Szubin, Poland.
 Juskalian estimated that if the tunnel had been dug for another 100 feet, it would reach its destination at the bank of the Fulda River.
-Two American POWs pretended to be sick in order to remain in the Rotenburg camp and to continue working on the tunnel and ultimately escape.
+Two American POWs pretended to be sick to remain in the Rotenburg camp and to continue working on the tunnel and ultimately escape.
 The two Americans, who eventually rejoined the rest of the American POWs in Oflag 64, relayed the news that the tunnel had been discovered by the German guards who had learned of its existence after planting a spy among the POWs.